School Nurse Certificate

 SPE 546- Collaborative Partnerships in Inclusive Settings (3 credits)

 Six credits of college course work in mathematics; three credits in English composition; and three credits in American or British literature.
-We require that the student must earn a grade of C or higher in these courses.
+Cedar Crest College requires that the student has earned a grade of C or higher in these courses.

-The Pennsylvania Department of Education requires all candidates to have a bachelor degree in nursing, or a bachlor degree in another field with RN licensure.
-All students must provide proof of RN licensure from the state in which they will complete their practicum and to which they are applying for certification:
+The Pennsylvania Department of Education requires all candidates to have a bachelor degree in nursing, or a bachelor degree in another field with RN licensure.
+All students must provide proof of RN licensure from the state in which they will complete their practicum and to which they are applying for certification.
+In addition, the following clinical requirements must be completed prior to the clinical practicum experience:

 - Immunizations, Titers, and Current PPD